How to Restore Your PC After a Windows Reset

 What Happens in a Windows Reset?

-• Remove everything: Wipes everything and reinstalls Windows from scratch.
+• Remove everything: Deletes all files, apps, and settings, then reinstalls Windows from scratch.
+This is similar to a factory reset.

-What to Do After Resetting Your Windows PC
+What to Do After Resetting Windows 10 or Windows 11

 1. Complete Initial Windows Setup